Ineligible Teams at Regular-Season Tournaments

 Tournament directors who permit ineligible teams to play should keep in mind the following:

 - Tournament directors should notify NAQT of the details of ineligible teams at their tournaments no later than when they send in results (but preferably as soon as possible, especially if the tournament is using NAQT’s registration system).

 - Ineligible teams cannot qualify for NAQT national championships.

 - Ineligible teams are ignored when NAQT determines how many teams qualify for national championships.
 For example, if a high school varsity tournament has seven teams, then ordinarily the top two teams would qualify for the High School National Championship Tournament (since 15% of 7 is 1.05, which rounds up to 2).
 However, if one of the seven teams is ineligible under the High School Eligibility Rules, then there are only six eligible teams, so only the top team qualifies (since 15% of 6 is 0.9, which rounds up to 1).
 This applies regardless of how the ineligible team performs.
 This means that the presence of ineligible teams can prevent eligible teams from qualifying for national championships.

 - The allocation of national championship invitations when ineligible teams are involved may be counterintuitive and is solely at NAQT’s discretion.

-- For ineligible teams, access to the question set(s) used by the tournament is at NAQT’s discretion.
+- For ineligible teams, post-tournament access to the question set(s) used by the tournament is at NAQT’s discretion.

 - In some cases, state activities associations forbid their members from playing teams that don’t meet those associations’ standards of eligibility, which may include teams that are ineligible under NAQT Eligibility Rules.
 Schools subject to such rules would have to forfeit their matches against such teams.